liip/bootstrap-blocks-wordpress-plugin/README.md

 * `templates` (`array`) List of template objects.

-Each template has the following attributes:
+Each `template` object should have the following attributes:

 * `name` (`string`) Unique identifier of the template
 * `title` (`string`) Name of template